-DYNAMICS SP/Even Years This course examines representative peoples in various parts of the world with regard to selected themes
+SP/Even Years This course examines representative peoples in various parts of the world with regard to selected themes concerning globalization and human dynamics.
+Themes explored may include ethnicity, multiculturalism, nation building, and tourism.
+Prerequisite: AN101 or SO101.

 AN/EN333